 Entries should depict the need for and benefits of intercultural or interracial harmony and reflect on resolving critical community issues.
-Your contribution should convey your ideas, feelings, or personal stories about unity, compassion, understanding, cooperation, etc. among people in our society today, and, if appropriate, reflect on your role as change agents in these arenas.
+Your contribution should convey your ideas, feelings, or personal stories about unity, compassion, understanding, and cooperation among people in our society today, and, if appropriate, reflect on your role as a change agent in these arenas.

 We want to see your honesty and thoughtfulness as well as your artistic and literary talents to communicate and express ideals in a way that broadens minds and touches hearts.
 Short Story and Poetry entries, especially, should reflect a metaphorical, fictional, or personal incident.

 Entries will be judged by professionals according to the following criteria: